OpenTreeOfLife/phylesystem-api/docs/README.md

     }

-For a new study merge_needed should always be "No"
+For a new study merge_needed should always be "No".

 ### Syncing a WIP branch with Github
 NOT UP TO DATE